morph-l2/morph/contracts/contracts/Staking.md

 Morph token staking will be divided into three stages:

-- MorphToken has not yet issued yet
+- MorphToken has not yet been issued yet
 - MorphToken has been issued, but inflation and staking rewards have not started yet.
 - Inflation starts and distribute staking rewards